StakeSeeker Supported Networks

 What is meant by delegation?

-Blockchain networks that support Delegated Proof of Stake (“DPoS”) allow token holders to participate in the network by selecting trustworthy validator nodes to “delegate” the voting rights of their tokens.
-Validator nodes pool all delegated voting rights in order to form a larger “stake” on the network to increase probability of verifying transactions and earning staking rewards.
-The process of delegation is non-custodial, which means that it only involves the temporary assignment of the voting rights of the tokens held by users and does not require any transfer of custody of the tokens held.
+Blockchain networks that support Delegated Proof of Stake (“DPoS”) allow token holders to participate in the network by selecting trustworthy validator nodes to “delegate” the rights of their tokens.
+Validator nodes utilize the cumulative staked assets on the network to increase probability of verifying transactions and earning staking rewards.
+The process of delegation is non-custodial, which means that it only involves the temporary assignment of the rights of the tokens held by users and does not require any transfer of custody of the tokens held.

 How does custody for staking work?

-Staking with StakeSeeker is non-custodial, which means that users maintain complete control of your private keys throughout the staking processes.
 Our platform’s API’s are built on public key data and staking with our validator nodes involves a process called delegation.
-Users are free to undelegate your tokens at any time, subject to the lock-up requirements for each protocol.
+Users are free to undelegate your tokens at any time, subject to the lock-up requirements specified by the protocols of each respective network.

 How do I get started?

 Simply click the “Start Staking” button at the top right and create an account with StakeSeeker.
-You will be able to gain access to the platform’s crypto portfolio insights and begin staking with our validator nodes.
+You will be able to gain access to the platform’s crypto portfolio insights and begin tracking staking activities.
 Within the platform, you will find instructions / tutorials on how to link APIs to your crypto exchange accounts and digital wallets and navigate the platform’s resources.
+You will also find staking instructions on how to navigate staking capabilities of supported digital wallets and locate our validator nodes to delegate to.

 What if I want to stake a token not currently supported by the StakeSeeker platform?